Hello again my friends!

 3. Mastering Cannot Fix Poorly Recorded Tracks

 If the individual tracks in a mix were poorly recorded, mastering cannot fix this issue.
-If a track was recorded with a lot of noise or distortion, mastering will only make the problem more apparent.
+If a track was recorded with a lot of noise, clipping, or distortion, mastering will only make the problem more apparent.
 There are tools that can help save damaged or poor recordings, such as iZotope RX.
 However, tools like that can only do so much, and if a track is too damaged or too poorly recorded, all the RX in the world won’t be able to fix that.

 The only way to fix too damaged or too poorly recorded tracks is to simply re-record them!
 That’s it, there is nothing else to do.
 It is time consuming, and depending on the circumstances, costly.
 The best way to avoid this is to be meticulous at the recording stage to make sure that you are getting high quality, clean, recordings.